 Baker Street and Gloucester Place form a large one-way system running from Regent's Park to Oxford Street.
-We're making plans with Westminster City Council, Baker Street Quarter Partnership and Portman Estates to introduce two-way traffic on these routes.
+We're working with Westminster City Council, Baker Street Quarter Partnership and The Portman Estate to introduce two-way traffic on these routes.

 The project will reduce the dominance of traffic along Baker Street and Gloucester Place, making it safer and easier to access.

 Rebalancing road space will benefit pedestrians and cyclists, and keep traffic flowing while also discouraging high speeds.

 Introducing two-way traffic will help shorten journey times as vehicles won't have to follow long routes around the system or make circuitous routes on residential streets

 Up to 50 new and upgraded pedestrian crossings will make it easier to cross safely in any direction

 Wider pavements, reduced street clutter and improved street lighting along Baker Street and at Dorset Square will make the area more pleasant.
 Westminster City Council is also looking at ways to introduce more trees and green spaces

 New cycle lanes will connect the area with the emerging Central London Grid and Cycle Superhighways.
 New advanced stop lines at junctions would help make cycling in the area safer and there will be more places to park bikes